Last updated: April 22, 2026

 The community's modern name comes from Col. James Anderson Whiteside (1803–1861), one of Chattanooga's foundational 19th-century figures.
 Whiteside was born near Danville, Kentucky, trained briefly as a physician, read law at Pikeville, and was elected to the Tennessee legislature at twenty-four.
 In 1838 he moved his family to Ross's Landing, the settlement that would become Chattanooga, and spent the rest of his career promoting the railroads and hotels that built the city.

-Whiteside was a major stockholder in the East Tennessee and Georgia Railroad, the line that ran west from Chattanooga along the valley floor and crossed the Tennessee and Alabama state line at Bridgeport.
-In 1857 he left Chattanooga for Nashville to take over as vice-president of the Nashville, Chattanooga and St. Louis Railway, which eventually absorbed the ET&G. He died on November 12, 1861, early in the Civil War.
+Whiteside was an early promoter of the Nashville and Chattanooga Railroad, the line that ran west from Chattanooga along the valley floor and crossed the Tennessee–Alabama state line at Bridgeport.
+He introduced the bill that chartered the railroad in December 1845, and the through line was completed to Chattanooga in 1854.
+In 1857 he left Chattanooga for Nashville to serve as vice-president of the railroad, which was reorganized as the Nashville, Chattanooga & St. Louis Railway in 1873.
+He died on November 12, 1861, early in the Civil War.
 The railroad stop in Marion County had been carrying station names of Aetna, Etna, and Running Water; within a few years of his death, the community around the stop was known as Whiteside.

 The Running Water trestle and the Civil War